ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     interests:
       - hiking
       - climbing-wall
-  - name: Chris Speakman
-    jobtitle: Production Engineer
-    interests:
-      - cycling
-      - football
-    bio: Chris started his career in the Automotive Industry as a technical apprentice at Leyland Motors.
-From there he started his own business working in the trade repairing damaged cars.
-Chris brings many skills to the company including varied experience and knowledge.
-He is now supporting the ASL Engineering dept with design and production.
-Being a lover of cars and all things mechanical, Chris spends his time in his workshop working on a variety of cars engines and of late, his jet!
-    image: /img/chris-speakman-team.jpg
   - name: Michele Barnes
     jobtitle: Sales Administrator
     bio: Michele is our bright & bubbly Sales Administrator and is the fastest